hsf-training/hsf-training-ml-gpu-webpage/_episodes/03-usingthegpu.md

 # Sending the Data to the GPU

+The second requirement for running the training loop on the GPU is to move the training data.
+This can be done in exactly the same way as for the model, i.e.

 ~~~
 x_train, y_train = x_train.to(device), y_train.to(device)
 ~~~
 {: .language-python}

+Due to the memory limitations of GPUs compared with CPUs, the data should be moved in *mini-batches*, i.e. you shouldn't send your whole training data set to the GPU at the beginning of your code.
+Instead you should only send the data within a single batch iteratively during the training.

 > ## Challenge
 > Adapt the training loop from the ML tutorial to use the GPU.